Keke Rosberg: Early life

 Rosberg was born on 6 December 1948 in Solna, Sweden, where his father studied veterinary science.
 Rosberg's father Lars Rosberg and mother Lea Lautala were both natives of Hamina, Finland.
-The family moved back to Finland in the spring of 1950, originally settling in Lapinjärvi and later moving to Hamina, Oulu and Iisalmi.
+The family moved back to Finland in the spring of 1950, originally settling in a Swedish-speaking village in Lapinjärvi, where young Rosberg had language problems with other children, because his family spoke Finnish.
+The family later moved to Hamina, Oulu and Iisalmi.

 Formula One career

 Minor teams: 1978–1981

 Rosberg had a relatively late start to his Formula One career, debuting at the age of 29 after stints in Formula Vee, Formula Super Vee, Can-Am, Formula Atlantic, Formula Pacific and Formula Two, then "feeder" series to Formula One.
 He raced for Fred Opert, his American patron.
 His first Formula One drive was with the Theodore team during the 1978 season.
 He immediately caught the attention of the Formula One paddock with a superb drive in the non-Championship BRDC International Trophy at Silverstone in just his second race with the team, emerging victorious after many of the big names had been caught out by a tremendous downpour.
 Rosberg was not able to qualify for a race afterwards, and was signed by another uncompetitive team, ATS, for three races after the Theodore team scrapped its unreliable car design.
 He returned to Theodore after they acquired chassis from the Wolf Formula One team, but these were also uncompetitive and Rosberg returned to ATS to end the season.

 He next emerged with the Wolf team, midway through the 1979 season.
 However, the team was having difficulty staying solvent, and Rosberg had problems in finishing races.
 Rosberg soon had to change teams again when Wolf left Formula One, and signed with Fittipaldi Automotive which had bought the remains of Walter Wolf's squad.
 He secured his first two point-scoring results in the 1980 season, including a sensational podium at the season-opening race at Buenos Aires, but the uncompetitiveness of the Fittipaldi car meant that Rosberg often failed to finish or qualify.
 1981 was worse as he failed to score at all.